bolajidevops/Containerization/Readme.md

  `docker build -t containerization .`

-- After running the above command, docker will build my image base on the instructions in the Dockerfile inside the project foldeer named (containerization).
+- After running the above command, Docker will build my image base on the instructions in the Dockerfile inside the project folder (containerization).

   See image below: